Judge 2 HRs, hits drive nearly 500 feet, Yanks rout O's 14-3

-NEW YORK (AP) -- Rookie sensation Aaron Judge hit two more home runs, including a drive nearly 500 feet that cleared the distant bleachers at Yankee Stadium and sent New York romping past Baltimore 14-3 Sunday for its fifth straight win.
+Judge hit two more home runs, including a drive nearly 500 feet that cleared the distant bleachers at Yankee Stadium and sent New York romping past Baltimore 14-3 Sunday for its fifth straight win.

+Still, the rookie sensation with the shirt referencing a character from the movie ''The Sandlot'' didn't sound too impressed.
+Unlike his teammates and a sellout crowd of 46,348, who were awed by Judge's latest achievements.

+''If I know it's going over the fence, I am going to start jogging and just get around the bases and get back in the dugout,'' he said.

-Even by his lofty feats, it was quite a power show by the 6-foot-7 Judge.
+Yet even by his lofty feats, it was quite a power show by the 6-foot-7 Judge.
 He leads the majors with 21 homers and tops the AL with 47 RBIs and a .344 batting average.

 In the sixth, Judge launched a mammoth shot to left-center field that was estimated at 495 feet, the longest homer in the majors this season, according to Statcast.
 The ball bounced off the bare hands of a fan standing behind a fence beyond the back row of the bleachers.